 George (Bud) Vana

 Bud received his MD from the University of Vermont College of Medicine in May 2014.
 He was a member of the Arnold P. Gold Humanism Honor Society.
-Bud is a National Health Service Corps and The Scaife Family Foundation Scholarship recipient, an Albert Schweitzer Fellow, and a Student/Resident Experiences and Rotations in Community Health Scholar.
+Bud is a National Health Service Corps .
 He earned his undergraduate and masters degree from Harvard University in Near Eastern Languages.
 After graduation from Harvard he worked as a substitute teacher and educational therapist, tutoring children with disabilities.
-As a medical student Bud was very active in advocacy through the AMA medical student section relating to Vermont health policies.
-He has also been involved in several medical education initiatives.
-Bud is currently serving as the AACAP Robert L. Stubblefield Resident Fellow to the American Medical Associations Resident and Fellow Section.
-He will be working with the Lummi Nation at their Tribal Health Center in Bellingham, Washington as a pediatrician, adult psychiatrist and child psychiatrist.
+As a medical student Bud was very active in advocacy through the AACAP Legislative Conference as well as the AMA medical student section relating to Vermont health policies.
+Bud served as the AACAP Robert L. Stubblefield Resident Fellow to the American Medical Associations Resident and Fellow Section and the Jeffrey Weiner Resident Representative to AACAP Council as well as the co-chairperson of the Medical student Section.
+He was awarded the Laughlin Fellowship in 2019.
+He is currently working with the Lummi Nation at their Tribal Health Center in Bellingham, Washington as a pediatrician, adult psychiatrist and child psychiatrist integrated and colocated in the Tribal Health Clinic, the Lummi Nation K-12 School, the Substance Abuse clinic and within the Behavioral Health department as well as doing house calls on occasion as a part of the Community Health program.

 Jamie Gainor DiPietro, MD attended Providence College where she earned a BS in Biology and in Health Policy and Management in 2008 then subsequently attended the Warren Alpert Medical School of Brown University where she earned her MD in 2013.
 During medical school, she was nominated to the Gold Humanism Honor Society and completed a fellowship year in medical education.
 During training in the Triple Board program, she has worked to liaison between the fields of pediatrics and psychiatry, teaching in the PediPRN conference series, participating in pediatric resident teaching, and working in the resident Child Psychiatry Consultation Clinic.
 She additionally served in the role of Triple Board Co-Chief Resident during the 2017-2018 academic year.
 After graduation, Jamie will be joining the Hasbro Partial Hospital Program as a staff psychiatrist where she will work with the multidisciplinary team there to treat children with concurrent medical and psychiatric illness.